-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency U Weekly ⊠ 100% Review ⊠ Operating Agency □ Monthly Less than 100% Review □ Sub-State Entity □ Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify:
+Responsible Party for data a and analysis (check each that data aggregation and each that applies): Other Specify: ☐ Annually ☐ Continuo usly and Ongoing Other Specify: Every oth ner month. vvr renewal re = Total # of w quests submitte vr, wvr amdmt Single State Medicaid Agency.
+Ned to CMS for which approval & wvr renewal requests Responsible Party for data collection/generation(check each that applies): Frequency of collection/geneach that applies neration(check Sampling Approach(check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity □ Quarterl ly Representative Sample Confidence Interval = Other Specify: Annually y Stratified Describe Group: Continue Ongoing ously and Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency U Weekly

-Operating Agency □ {Monthly}

-□ Sub-State Entity Quarterly

-Other Specify: X Annually

-Continuously and Ongoing

 Other Specify:

+Data Aggregation and Analys Responsible Party for data a and analysis (check each that ggregation data aggregation and a cach that applies):

+State Medicaid Agency арриса). □ Weekly ecuen mui appnes).

+☒ Operating Agency ☐ Monthly

+Sub-State Entity Quarterly y

+Other Specify: ⊠ Annually ,

+Continuo ously and Ongoing

+Other Specify:

-A.6 Number & percent of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from HCA.
+Performance Measure: A.6 Number & percent of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from HCA.
 N = Number of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from HCA.
 D = Total number of waiver deliverables.

 Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify:

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):
+Responsible Party for data collection/generation(check each that applies): Frequency of collection/gen each that appl eration(check Sampling Approach(check each that applies):

-State Medicaid Agency U Weekly ⊠ 100% Review
+State Medicaid Agency □ Weekly ⊠ 100% Review

-Operating Agency Monthly Less than 100%
+1 ı

 Review

-Sub-State Entity Quarterly Representative Sample Confidence Interval =
+☐ Sub-State Entity □ Quarterl y Representative Sample Confidence Interval =

-Other Specify: Annually Stratified Describe Group:
+Other Specify: ⊠ Annually Stratified Describe Group:

-Continuously and Ongoing Other Specify:
+☐ Continuously and Ongoing Other Specify:

 Other Specify:

+Data Aggregation and Analys sis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data a and analysis (check each that data aggregation and each that applies):

-State Medicaid Agency U Weekly
+☐ State Medicaid Agency □ Weekly

-Operating Agency □ Monthly
+⊠ Operating Agency ☐ Monthly

-□ Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly y

-Other Specify: Annually
+Other Specify: ⊠ Annually

-Continuously and Ongoing
+Continuo usly and Ongoing

 Other Specify:

-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-A.1: The DDA County Services Unit Manager has developed a self-reported survey which counties complete and submit during the first year of each biennium.
-These are submitted to and reviewed by the DDA County Services Unit Manager.

-A.2: The DDA County Services Unit Manager monitors county expenditures against fiscal year spending plans, ensures that billed budget categories are in agreement with approved budgets/contracts and provides general accounting oversight.

-A.3: The DDA County Services Unit Manager provides on-site monitoring and/or technical assistance to counties annually according to need.
+- ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible. - A.1: The DDA County Services Unit Manager has developed a self-reported survey which counties complete and submit during the first year of each biennium.
+These are submitted to and reviewed by the DDA County Services Unit Manager. - A.2: The DDA County Services Unit Manager monitors county expenditures against fiscal year spending plans, ensures that billed budget categories are in agreement with approved budgets/contracts and provides general accounting oversight. - A.3: The DDA County Services Unit Manager provides on-site monitoring and/or technical assistance to counties annually according to need.